sergi-casbas/ArrestDBJS/README.md

 Alternatively, you can also override the HTTP method by using the `_method` query string parameter.

 Since 1.5.0, it's also possible to atomically `INSERT` a batch of records by POSTing an array of arrays.

+##Multiplexing (Multiple databases)

+Since 2.0.0 it's possible to acces more than one database using the same server installation.

+##Autentication and authorization

+Since 2.0.0 it's possible to use autentication and authorization bearers to be sure that the access to your database is only done by a trusted source.
+The used tokens are stateless and don't require to be stored on anywhere.

+To use it fill the variable $api_key (directly on index.php or in a multiplexing config file) with the secret to exchange with your client.

+The autentication workflow is:
+- Client send Apikey header with the $api_key config value.
+- If is correct, Server Send a header with "Bearer tokenxxxxxxx".
+- During the lifecycle (1h by default) of the token no need to send Apikey again is required.
+- If a 'Authorization: autentication fail' header is recivied means error during autentication.
+- If a 'Authorization: invalid' header is recived means invalid or inexistent token.

 ##Responses